 What can you do to protect yourself and your family?

 1. Go grass-fed.

 If you love your meat, then buy smart.
 Farmer Angus explains that the best way to avoid developing antibiotic resistance is by ensuring you know where your meat comes from.
 In this quest, the word “grass-fed” is the one you’re looking for.
 Compared with feedlot meat, meat from grass-fed beef, bison, lamb and goats has less total fat, saturated fat, cholesterol, and calories.
 Only use trusted grass-fed farmers and support your farming community to ensure a healthy supply.
 Poultry and even some farmed fish contains antibiotics, so the same circumspection applies.
-Click here for the rest of his take on this situation.

 2. Look for natural antibiotics.